HOW TO VOTE

 Voting in Florida has never been easier.
 In most elections, you can vote one of three ways:

-1) VOTE EARLY: You can vote early by appearing in person at the Elections office or any of our other early voting locations in Escambia County beginning a minimum of 10 days before Election Day, using our DS200 digital scan voting machine (an ExpressVote ballot marking device is available for voters with disabilities).
-For complete information on early voting dates, times and locations, click here prior to each election.
+1) VOTE EARLY: You can vote early by appearing in person at the Elections office or any of our other early voting locations in Escambia County beginning Monday, October 19, using our DS200 digital scan voting machine (an ExpressVote ballot marking device is available for voters with disabilities).
+For complete information on early voting dates, times and locations click here.

 2) VOTE BY MAIL: By requesting an absentee ballot before the scheduled election, you can vote through the mail.
 Request a mail ballot online, by contacting our office by phone, or by mail.
 Just make sure to make your request before the deadline — 10 days before Election Day.
 Your ballot must be received in the Elections Office no later than 7:00 pm on Election Day.
 For complete information on voting by mail, click here.